the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

   format (.nii and .nii.gz).I

   ..
 Note::
-    add references to the libraries and softwares that are available for NIFTI-1 TVB also has a reader.
+    add references to the libraries and software that are available for NIFTI-1 TVB also has a reader.
 Not the same case for NIFTI-2 and CIFTI.
-    FieldTrip is the only one providing CIFTI i/o functionalities.
+    FieldTrip is the only one providing CIFTI i/o functionality.

 In the case of a parcellation mask, each voxel contains  an integer corresponding to a specific region (numeric labeling).
 This means, assuming